top of page

 used for future research studies or distributed to another researcher for future research studies without

 additional informed consent.
-Your sensor data (Fitbit/Apple Watch) and survey responses may be
+Your sensor data (e.g., Fitbit/own personal Apple Watch) and survey

-shared with Michigan Medicine health care providers and may be included as part of your regular
+responses may be shared with Michigan Medicine health care providers and may be included as part of

-medical records.
-Additionally, there may be situations where we share information with your care
+your regular medical records.
+Additionally, there may be situations where we share information with

-providers to determine your study eligibility or confirm that ongoing participation is consistent with your
+your care providers to determine your study eligibility or confirm that ongoing participation is consistent

 The information we collect from you, including your biospecimens, may be stripped of identifiers.
 This